thestrangetoolstore/.github/profile/README.md

 # Welcome to The Strange Tool Store <noscript><a href="https://liberapay.com/thestrangetoolstore/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>

-Pedagogy focussed education technology that’s small, local-first, decentralised and private.
+Pedagogy-focused edtech: small, local, and private.

 The Strange Tool Store is a co-operative who craft and curate strange tools.